Whether or not travel time is compensable depends on the kind of travel involved. There are three categories of travel time:

 - Any hours in excess of 240 (pro-rated) must be paid out for SHRA permanent non-exempt employees as it is earned.

 - Travel Time ETO must be used within 12 months (52 weeks) of its accrual, or it must be paid out.

 - Any hours in excess of 240 (pro-rated) are forfeited.

 - Travel Time ETO must be used within 6 months (26 weeks) of its accrual, or it is forfeited.

 - See “Leave/PTO Payouts & Transfers” for more information.

-For Departments Using the Time Information Management (TIM) System:
+Time Information Management (TIM) System:

-Implementation of the Time Information System (TIM) to track work hours, special pay, and leave for University employees began its phased implementation in August 2007.
 See “TIM Website” in the Related Subjects section below for information on recording Travel Time ETO.

 If you have questions about this policy, contact the Classification and Compensation Specialist in the Office of Human Resources assigned to work with your department.